bwks/sherpa-docs/docs/about.md

 # About

-Sherpa is a IT lab tool inspired by the Vagrant, Containerlab and Netlabs of the world.
+Sherpa is a tool that aims to make creating IT infrastructure labs intuitive and painless.

 ## Why?